celuk/synopsys-flow/README.md

 # synopsys-flow

 ICV version U-2022.12-SP4-2 or newer required.

-Before running the flow you need to change paths in `00_create_ndms.tcl` and `00_setup.tcl` files.
-Changing `TSMCHOME` variable as the PDK path should be sufficient for both.
+If you need to set an ICV executable that is not in your path you need to change related section in ``00_setup.tcl` file.

 Also, if you need to give a path for `fc_shell` or `lm_shell` change them in `Makefile`.

+If all tools are in path, there are no changes required.

 ## TL;DR